dtcenter/METplus-Training/docs/Tutorial/v5.0/grid_to_grid.rst

 Tutorial Format
 ^^^^^^^^^^^^^^^

-Throughout this tutorial, code blocks in BOLD white text with a black background should be copied from your browser and pasted on the command line, e.g.:
+Throughout this tutorial, code blocks in have green text with a white background should be copied from your browser and pasted on the command line, e.g.:

 .. code-block:: ini